 - Then, type the file’s name and select the location where the saved item will be stored.

 - Save your image by clicking the blue “Save” button.

 Saving images to a MacBook is usually done this way.
 You can, however, download images in other ways.
 You will need to follow the steps according to the browser you used.

 Method 2: Save an Image With Drag-and-Drop

 Drag-and-drop is a faster method of saving files on a Mac than right-clicking.
-You may need to restart the Finder if this feature does not work or you can refresh your mac.
+You may need to restart the Finder if this feature does not work, or you can refresh your mac.
 Click the Command+Option+Esc button to force quit the Finder.
-The only downside is that you cannot name the file as with right-clicking.
+The only downside is that you cannot name the file by right-clicking.

 1. Hold down the left mouse button while clicking on the image to save.

 2. Drop it anywhere on your computer, including the desktop, into an open folder or folder on your desktop files name or into a Word or Pages document.